New infinitic.io Website!

 Workers

-Workers are applications that run services.
-A worker embeds an Apache Pulsar's consumer listening the topics dedicated to each service it implements.
-When receiving the instruction to run a task, the worker deserializes the input, trigger the task procesing, and return the result to Pulsar in a JSON serialized format.
-Workers are stateless, meaning they don't store any data permanently, and can be scaled to meet demand.
-Workers also catch any task failure, and manage retries, ensuring that your distributed tasks are executed seamlessly.
+A worker listens to the topics dedicated to each service or workflow it implements.
+When receiving the instruction to run a task or incrementally move forward a workflow, the worker deserializes the input, triggers the processing, and returns the result to Pulsar in a JSON serialized format.

 Workers